dvingerh/PyInstaLive/README.md

 ## Notice
-Active development for this script has stalled.
-Only critical issues will be looked into at this time.
+Active development for this script has ended.
+Issues will no longer be looked into and no more updates will be made.

 # PyInstaLive